Cseq2seq: Cyclic Sequence-to-Sequence Learning

 \subsection{Setup}

-{\bf Datasets and Evaluation Metrics} Our training data is a combination of LDC2003E14, LDC2004T07, LDC2005T06, LDC2005T10 and LDC2004T08 (Hong Kong Hansards/Laws/News), which contain 2.9M sentence pairs, with 80.9M Chinese words and 86.4M English words respectively.
+{\bf Datasets and Evaluation} For Zh-En, we collected 1.25M sentence pairs from LDC corpora\footnote{This corpora include LDC2002E18, LDC2003E07, LDC2003E14, Hansards portion of LDC2004T07, LDC2004T08 and LDC2005T06.} as our training data, which contains 27.9M Chinese words and 34.5M English words.
 We used the NIST 2005 (1082 sentences) dataset as our development set, and the NIST 2002 (878 sentences), 2003 (919 sentences), 2004 (1788 sentences), 2006 (1664 sentences), 2008 (1357 sentences) datasets as our test sets.
-We employed the case-insensitive BLEU-4 metric~\cite{PapineniEtAl2002} and the NIST score~\cite{Doddington:2002:AEM:1289189.1289273} to evaluate translation quality.
-We performed paired bootstrap sampling~\cite{koehn04} for significance test using the script in {\it Moses}\footnote{https://github.com/moses-smt/mosesdecoder/blob/master/\\scripts/analysis/bootstrap-hypothesis-difference-significance.pl}.